bacalhau-project/bacalhau/docs/examples/model-inference/Openai-Whisper/index.md

-Where it says "`Completed `", that means the job is done, and we can get the results.
+Where it says `Completed `, that means the job is done, and we can get the results.

 To find out more information about your job, run the following command: